ncbi-nlp/PhenoTagger/README.md

 ## Data and model preparation
-<a name="ppreparation"></a>
+<a name="preparation"></a>

-1. To run this code, you need to first download BioBERT-Base v1.1 (https://github.com/dmis-lab/biobert), then put it into the /data/biobert_v11_pubmed/ fold.
+1. To run this code, you need to first download BioBERT-Base v1.1 (https://github.com/dmis-lab/biobert), then put it into the /data/biobert_v11_pubmed/ folder.
 2. [Two trained models (i.e., BioBERT and CNN)](https://ftp.ncbi.nlm.nih.gov/pub/lu/) for HPO concepts are provided.
 3. The corpora used in the experiments are provided in /data/corpus.zip